-Symptom Cause Test/Remedy Engine does not share load with other unit (one unit takes all of the load).
+Symptom Cause Test/Remedy Engine does not share load with other unit (one unit takes all of the load) 1.
 Improper rack transducer calibration.
-Verify the rack position percent increases as the engine fuel rack is moved in the increase fuel direction. , 2.
-Verify that when both engines are clutched together, both port and starboard clutch contact inputs are closed.
-When both contacts are closed, the 723 controls begin load sharing as indicated by a closed internal load sharing relay (load sharing relay LED will be illuminated).
+1. Verify the rack position percent increases as the engine fuel rack is moved in the increase fuel direction.
+2. Clutch contacts.
+2. Verify that when both engines are clutched together, both port and starboard clutch contact inputs are closed.
+When both contacts are closed, the 723PLUS controls begin load sharing as indicated by a closed internal load sharing relay (load sharing relay LED will be illuminated).
+3. Load sharing lines.
 3. Verify the load sharing polarity is correct between the two units.
 Verify the load sharing signal voltage is positive.
-The correct range is 0-3 Vdc (0% rack position to 100% rack position).
+The correct range is $0-3$ Vdc (0% rack position to 100% rack position).
 The individual engine load sharing line output can be tested by simulating the parallel operation of the engines.
+4. ALARM LED #1 illuminated.
 4. Verify the ALARM LED #1 is not illuminated.
-If it is, and both 723s are powered up and one or both of the Modbus® ports are connected (J2 and J3), verify that the communication line or communication lines are working.
+If it is, and both 723PLUSs are powered up and one or both of the Modbus ports are connected (J2 and J3), verify that the communication line or communication lines are working.
 If they are OK, then the units are both configured as either the Port or Starboard engine.
-If this is the case, then one of them needs to be configured as the Port engine and one needs to be configured as the Starboard engine. -Modbus is a trademark of Schneider Automation Inc. control.
-5. Both engines must be under control of the 723 control.
+If this is the case, then one of them needs to be configured as the Port engine and one needs to be configured as the Starboard engine.
+5. Mechanical governor in control.
+5. Both engines must be under control of the 723PLUS control.
 If one of the engines is in mechanical governor control, the load will not be shared unless the mechanical speed setting is corrected and the mechanical governor is in droop.
-Engine does not maintain constant speed (isochronous).
+Engine does not maintain constant speed (isochronous) 1.
 Fuel limiter in control.
-Verify speed control is in control and no fuel limiter becomes active.
-Most mechanical governors have some amount of droop built into the governor.
-Verify engine does not droop using 723 control.
+1. Verify speed control is in control and no fuel limiter becomes active.
+2. Mechanical governor in control.
+2. Most mechanical governors have some amount of droop built into the governor.
+Verify engine does not droop using 723PLUS control.
 3. Actuator linkage.
 Engine speed droops off near rated speed (full load).
 Verify actuator or fuel rack is not at its maximum fuel position.